bjrnwnklr/AoC/2023/AoC2023_notes.md

 -   do a second BFS from the top left corner to fill all outside tiles.
 This now also works where you need to squeeze between parallel pipes
 -   mark the middle of each visited tile
 -   calculate the remaining tiles by subtracting the number of pipeloop tiles from the unmarked tiles

+# Day 11

+-   Difficulty: Easy
+-   Problem: scan through a 2d grid to identify galaxies.
+If column or row is empty, add additional empty columns or rows.
+Part 2 added 1_000_000 rows, so simulating with brute force (expanding the grid before going through galaxies) would be very slow.
+Instead, calculate number of empty rows and just increase the coordinates of the galaxies accordingly.

+# Day 12

+-   Difficulty: Hard
+-   Problem: Matching a pattern '???..###' with groups of numbers that represent '#'. '?' is a wildcard for either '.' or '#'.
+Groups of # need to be separated by '.'.
+Problem was hard because a brute force (trying all possible combinations where wild cards are substituted) takes a long time already for part 1, and is impossible for part 2 (e.g. combinations with 29 wildcards don't finish).

+First used all possible combinations and then generated a regex that matched any valid configuration.
+This worked fine for part 1, but part 2 required multiplying the part 1 input times 5, so resulted in lots of possible combinations.

+Then tried recursively parsing the string, which worked fine but was tricky to get all possible cases.
+Part 2 required memoization to make it perform ok.
+Solved in under 1 second.